Do You Snore? Be Sure To Tell Your Carmichael Dentist!

 What You Can Do…

-If you think you might have a snoring issue, be sure to ask your Sacramento dentist.
+If you think you might have a snoring issue, be sure to ask your Carmichael dentist.
 The experienced team at Marconi Dental can work with your doctor, to help you get the answers and treatment you need.
 You may need a referral for a sleep study, to monitor you overnight, or a simple take home study may suffice.

 If you have sleep apnea, your doctor may recommend a special Continuous Positive Airway Pressure (CPAP) machine, to keep your airway open.
 Many patients find the mask and machine uncomfortable, and prefer a customized dental sleep appliance that can also ease snoring symptoms.
 With a snoring appliance, your jaw is gently eased forward, into an optimal position to open your airway for a better night’s sleep.
 Don’t wait to enjoy a peaceful night’s rest.
 Call today to see if sleep problems are wreaking havoc on your teeth!